zieglben/humanrobotretreat/README.md

 # Retreat Structure

 The structure for our deployments was modeled after a certain style of group mindfulness, retreats.
-Retreats are commonly in remote areas, away from distraction and the busyness of life.
+Retreats are commonly in remote areas, away from distraction and the business of life.
 Our goal was to create an entirely encapsulated experience and limit distractions from the outside world.
-The two retreats we held were in a large lecture room in the Kelley Engineering Center on the Oregon State University campus.
+The two retreats we held were in a lecture room in the Kelley Engineering Center on the Oregon State University campus.
 The room we selected had floor to ceiling windows to view the outside world, but offered an enclosed experience for the participants.
 The presence of these windows aided in the nature portions of the retreat, as detailed below.

 While many retreats are designed as weekend getaways, the schedule we developed fits within a 3-hour window and went through two iterations to reach its final form below.
 The 3-hour session balances participant engagement and robot operational limits, while allowing enough time for transition and individual, silent reflection.
 While a longer session would give participants more time to interact with the robots, it is also important to consider the robot battery life, audience attention span, and effectiveness of a longer session.
 With our time developing the robot programs, we found that longer sessions without human intervention often lost the attention of the participants, which helped us reach the timing in our schedule below.

-Importantly, the retreat structure is modular, allowing facilitators to modify the experience as needed.
-Each segment can be used independently, which supports future template development and broader adoption by non-technical audiences.
+Importantly, the retreat structure is modular, allowing facilitators to modify and add to the experience as needed.
+Each segment can be used independently, which supports future template development, modular design, and broader adoption by non-technical audiences.
 The retreat schedule is as follows:

 ##  Retreat Schedule (3 Hours)